HOUpu/status-projects/README.md

 # Information
-__status-projects__ repository aims to gather the status of my projects together, once I am having trouble in managing my time vs lots of projects.
+__status-projects__ repository aims to gather the status of my projects together, once I am having trouble in managing my time versus the amount of projects I have.
 I am also unable to understand my productivity and my resources, thus ending up never finishing any of them.

+### Details
+I wrote a very ```quick``` guide about how to use my project on [http://luizperes.github.io/status-projects/](http://luizperes.github.io/status-projects/), so please take a look at that or open my README.md file on __Raw__ mode. :)

 ### General status of my current Projects